Jill McGee

 If we look after the health and wellbeing of our staff, staff are happier in their work, are more likely to enjoy a good work life balance, are able to achieve their ambitions and tend to be well motivated to do the very best they can for patients and carers.
 As a major local employer, that also means we are supporting our communities to have longer healthier lives.

-What are your top health/wellbeing tips for people generally?
+What are your top health and wellbeing tips for people generally?

 Smile!
 You’ll be surprised just how many people smile back and if feels good!